wodby/docs/product/faq.md

 <span id="team-plan"></span>
 ### Why does the team plan starts from $50

 The team plan starts with 10 instances minimum.
-And here is why – when people use Wodby in production they expect a certain level of support which we can't provide for less than $50/mo.
-On the other hand we don't want to provide poor customers service.
+And here is why – when people use Wodby in production they expect a service level which we can't provide for less than $50/mo.
+On the other hand we don't want to provide poor service.

 Quality over quantity.

 ### How can I purchase a server?